vtrifunovic/JavaScript-Filters/README.md

 -in the main JavaScript-Filters folder do: `npm install mathjs` to initiate the folder as a node project and to install math.js.

 # Test.mjs
 Module JavaScript file, this the data that was ran during our testing trials.
-This can be ran as a test file, averages value (2nd to last) should come out as roughly 2.17 (inches).
+This can be ran as a test file, average value (2nd to last) should come out as roughly 2.17 (inches).